Code-Institute-Submissions/cookbook-30/README.md

 ### Add a Recipe
 Only a registered and logged in user can add a recipe.
 If a non-registered or non-logged in user clicks ‘Add recipe’ they are redirected to the register page where they can register or log in.
 This is so the site can gain more registered users.
 ### Edit a Recipe
-Users can update recipes that they have created.
+Users can update recipes that they have created, and only the creator of that recipe can edit it so it is defensively programmed.
 They can do this from the recipe cards on their profile or from recipes displayed on the wider search.
 It has been defensively programmed so only the creator of the recipe can edit it.
 ### Delete a Recipe
-Only the creator of the recipe can delete it and on delete are asked if they are sure they want to proceed – to mitigate any potential accidental deletes.
+A user can delete a recipe and on delete are asked if they are sure they want to proceed – to mitigate any potential accidental deletes.
 ### Add comments
 Registered users can comment on any recipe regardless of who created it.
 This is so the site offers members to create a dialogue on a recipe and build that community.
 If a user attempts to comment without being logged in, they are redirected to do so.
 ### Search